 All the senses are in uproar.
-In an experimental opera space, dynamic coal drawings by Albert Oehlen collide and intertwine with the dense texts of Rainald Goetz.
+In an experimental opera space, dynamic charcoal drawings by Albert Oehlen collide and intertwine with the dense poetic texts of Rainald Goetz.
 D • I • E is a place of irresistible transformation.
 Michael Wertmüller dispatches three singers, a rapper and an actor in search of clear form and meaning in words, bodies and sounds that are consistently elusive.
-A string quartet, avantcore, electronica and garage punk become the orchestra celebrating, negating and dissolving these styles as Wertmüller throws open the doors to an ecstatic overloaded trance.
+A string quartet, a »Hammmond Avantcore« trio, electronics, percussion and garage punk merge into an orchestra celebrating, negating and dissolving these styles as Wertmüller throws open the doors to an ecstatic trance of excess.

-In a multiverse with no particular direction, Oehlen’s drawings transform in time.
+In a multiverse with no particular direction, Thomas Stammer transforms thirteen drawings into time.
 The music moves them tirelessly from one shape to another in the form of holographic sculptures.
-On stage they fleetingly encounter living bodies.
+On stage, they fleetingly encounter living bodies.
 A journey that never arrives, an art that defies categories and definitions – this is the vision that Wertmüller, Oehlen and Goetz share.

 And what is D • I • E about?
 Is it about a woman?
 About dying?
 About grammar?
 About lines, dots and letters?
-All these answers are correct – and all the questions obsolete.
+All answers are correct – and all questions obsolete.

 A Ruhrtriennale production.